 - Allergic Reactions: This is a possible side effect with most drugs, so always be wary of possible allergy symptoms.
 These reactions can range from itchiness, rashes, and runny noses to more severe reactions.
 It is rare, but certain allergic reactions can be life-threatening, such as anaphylaxis.
 If you know you have certain allergies, then make sure to talk to your doctor.

 - Diarrhea: A common side effect, diarrhea can be caused by broad-spectrum antibiotics.
 These antibiotics are effective against a range of microorganisms and will destroy a wider range of bacteria.
 This includes the good bacteria in the intestine, which will lead to diarrhea.
-Drink plenty of water to avoid dehydration if you are suffering with diarrhea as a side effect.
+Drink plenty of water to avoid dehydration if you are suffering from diarrhea as a side effect.

 - Dizziness: Certain kinds of UTI antibiotics have been known to cause dizziness, including nitrofurantoin and azithromycin to name a few.